Mechouar

-Mechouar or meshwar (مشور; mexuar; méchouar) is a type of location, typically a courtyard within a palace or a public square at the entrance of a palace, in the Maghreb (western North Africa) or in historic al-Andalus (Muslim Spain and Portugal).
-It can serve various functions such as a place of assembly or consultation (Arabic: michawara), an administrative area where the government's affairs are managed.
+Mechouar or meshwar (مشور; mexuar; méchouar) is a type of location, typically a courtyard within a palace or a public square at the entrance of a palace, in the Maghreb (western North Africa) or in historic al-Andalus (present-day Spain and Portugal).
+It can serve various functions such as a place of assembly or consultation (Arabic: mishawara), an administrative area where the government's affairs are managed.
 It was the place where the sultan historically held audiences, receptions and ceremonies.
 The name is sometimes also given to a larger area encompassing the palace, such as the citadel or royal district of a city.

 History

 An official public square or ceremonial space often existed in front of the main entrance or gate of early royal palaces in al-Andalus and North Africa, though the term meshwar was not necessarily used to designate them in historical sources.
 Notable examples include the square in front of the Bab al-Sudda gate of the Umayyad Palaces (8th-10th centuries) of Cordoba, Spain, where public executions took place and where the caliph would stand or sit on a viewing platform built above the palace gate, as well as the ceremonial Bayn al-Qasrayn square in front of the Golden Gate (Bab al-Dhahab) of the Fatimid Palaces in Cairo, Egypt, where the Fatimid caliph also had a balcony above the gate from which to watch ceremonies below.
 A similar square or open space also existed at the entrance of the palace-city of Madinat al-Zahra (10th century), at the end of the road that led to it from nearby Cordoba.
 A couple of centuries later a main public square, known as the asaraq, was also included within the Kasbah of Marrakesh built by the Almohads at the end of the 12th century.
 It was situated within the administrative and service section of the citadel but it also gave access to the entrance of the sultan's private palaces.

 The term meshwar is later used to refer to reception areas or council chambers in the palaces of the region during the 13th-14th centuries and later.
 A meshwar was part of the citadel of al-Mansourah built by the Marinids in the 14th century just outside Tlemcen, Algeria, for example.
 Before this, also in Tlemcen, the Zayyanids created a royal citadel known as the Qal'at al-Mashwar ("Citadel of the Mechouar"), still known today as the El Mechouar Palace.
 It was located on an earlier Almohad fortress and acted as the royal residence and center of power in the city in many periods.